All Products

 Important

-Custom rules that use the logical operators are considered advanced rules.
+Protection rules of the custom rule module that contain the logical operators are considered advanced rules.
 The billing rules of advanced rules are different from the billing rules of basic rules.
 For more information, see Billable items.

 Query String Parameter

-The names of the request parameters.
-The request parameters are the part that follows the question mark (?) in the URL of the request.
-For example, in www.aliyundoc.com/request_path?param1=a&param2=b, param1 and param2 are request parameters.
+The name of a parameter in the query string.
+The query string is the part of a URL that follows the question mark (?).
+For example, in www.aliyundoc.com/request_path?param1=a&param2=b, param1 and param2 are the names of request parameters.

 • Equals, Does Not Equal, Equals One of Multiple Values, and Does Not Equal Any Value